je4ngomes/environment-variable/README.md

 ## Usage

 Create a .env file in the root of your project.
-For exemple:
+For example:

 ```
 PORT=3000